companieshouse/sic-code-api/README.md

 SIC_CODE_API_PORT                    | Application Port                                                          | 8080
 SIC_CODE_API_MONGO_URL               | URL to MongoDB                                                            | `mongodb://mongo:27017`
 SIC_CODE_API_DATABASE                | Name of Sic Code Mongo database                                           | sic_code

+## Why a regular expression search was used rather than a free text search

+The requirement is to return any of the words in the user's search if it is in a word within the economic activity.
+So "farm" is also returned for "farming".

+Make match all can be replaced by match phrase?

+Key thing is that the search is not working

 ## Example Curl command for using the API